 From a business point of view, fake news, malicious targeting and social media scandals have crippled many companies.
 They’re at risk of sharing fake news that goes viral, suddenly finding themselves on the world stage for content that they didn’t even create, taking a massive hit to their reputation and customer numbers.
 Food giant Coca-Cola was the victim of fake news back in 2016, when a story claiming that one of their water-manufacturing plants had been shut down by the FDA, after finding a parasite in their water.
 Coca-Cola denounced the story, but who knows the damage that it did?22

 Impact of fake news on social media marketing

 With so many people distrusting the news that they find on social media, and finding it fairly difficult to identify, businesses who engage in social media marketing can expect their own content to be more scrutinized.
 This makes it more important than ever to produce accurate, well-researched, high-quality content that screams credibility (more info on how to do this later), and to train your marketing team on the dangers of sharing fake news.
-These actions will help to promote a healthy brand image for your firm, and mitigate the impact of fake news on your business.
+These actions will help to promote a healthy brand image for your firm, boost your Net Promoter Score, and ultimately, create more loyal customers.

 Unfortunately, the fake news infection has already taken hold, so businesses who create or share news posts may see a drop in their stats.
-The best thing to do is keep producing high-quality content, and hope that the companies running the social platforms become more proactive with minimising fake news, and that governments introduce legislation that forces their hand.
+The best thing to do is keep producing high-quality content for SEO purposes, and hope that the companies running the social platforms become more proactive with minimising fake news, and that governments introduce legislation that forces their hand.